Water technology solutions detect water system loss and fight drought challenges

 Elsewhere, big data analytics using advanced statistical algorithms provide a detailed view of customer use that can alert customers when leaks occur.
 Using smart water meters, near real-time water consumption measurements enable customers to monitor their consumption from customer web portals hosted by water companies.
 Many water companies are providing customers with reports showing their consumption each month compared to reduction goals and what their neighbors are achieving.

 The application of information technology is being applied throughout the water industry at an exponential rate.
-Existing water systems are being highly instrumented to measure water use, system pressure and flow, water quality, and water production.
+Existing water systems are being highly instrumented to measure water use, system pressure and flow, water quality, and water production; technology available at FlowMeters.com is capable of measuring a variety of variables in water flow.
 The resulting big data will help water districts and their customers increase the efficiency of water system operations.

 As communities across the Western U.S. are learning, the culture of our society must shift to reflect the real value of water as a precious resource.
 This combination of culture shift and technology advancements will lead to enhanced efficiencies in water management and use.